Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ## UX

-Link to wireframes
+Link to [wireframes](https://github.com/ahmedaboujeeb/milestone2/blob/master/assets/wireframes/Milestone%202%20WF.pdf) designed by Balsamiq.

 #### As a User...

 - I want to have fun playing the game.
 - I want to restart the game.
 - I want to learn more about the game.
-- I want to learn how to play the game.
+- I want to learn the rules of the game.
+- I want to find top players.
+- I want to follow Memory Game on social media.

 ## Features